John-Paul-R/kits/README.md

 Command: `/kit resetPlayer <player>`\
 Requires Permission: `kits.manage`

+### Kit Rings

+Kits supports **Kit Rings** - collections of kits that share a common cooldown.
+When a player claims any kit from a ring, all kits in that ring go on cooldown together.

+For detailed information on Kit Rings, see [RINGS.md](docs/RINGS.md).

 ## Advanced

 **Kits** stores most of its data in `nbt` files, using Minecraft's NBT format.